-5.4 Children and young people who go missing form home / care
+5.4 Children and young people who go missing form home / care information quickly with schools to safeguard children following the success of

 Children with family members in prison

 Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.